People All Over Are Saying Their Eyes Hurt From The Solar Eclipse

 Jacob Chung, chief of ophthalmology at New Jersey’s Englewood Hospital, told USA Today that “a second or two” wouldn’t hurt you but “10 seconds is probably too long, and 20 seconds is definitely too long.”
 The result could be permanent damage to your retina.

 And as for when that damage shows up?
-Well, Chung told the publication that blurry vision wouldn’t happen for “a day or two, after the affected area swells ‘like an egg yolk.’”
+Well, Ohio optometrist Michael Schecter told the publication that blurry vision wouldn’t happen for “a day or two, after the affected area swells ‘like an egg yolk.’”

 “It can take months, even a year, for eyes to return to normal,” he said.
 “If they do at all.”

-Note: CORRECTION: A previous version of this article attributed a quote from Michael Schecter to Jacob Chung.